jcarswell/hris-integration/source/models/employee_overrides.rst

-.. _model_employee-overrids:
+.. _model_employee-overrides:

 Employee Override Model
 =======================

-This model represents overrides to base object such as using perfered name, actual location vs general or generic location.
+This model represents overrides to base object such as using preferred name, actual location vs general or generic location.

 .. autoclass:: hirs_admin.models.EmployeeOverrides